vedanthv/data-engineering-portfolio/realtime-fleet-monitoring-analytics/README.md

 The resulting real-time analytics enable businesses to make faster decisions, prevent accidents, minimize downtime, improve driver accountability, and enhance customer service through more accurate ETAs and proactive issue detection.

-Below is a dashboard that's benchmarked to ingested **50,000 events per second** into Redpanda, transformed in realtime using Apache Flink, storing the transformed data in Clickhouse and using Metabase for realtime 5 second refresh dashboards.
+Below is a dashboard that's benchmarked to ingested **100,000 events per second** into Redpanda, transformed in realtime using Apache Flink, storing the transformed data in Clickhouse and using Metabase for realtime 5 second refresh dashboards.

+🚀 The entire project is build on a **t2.medium AWS EC2 VM with 100GB EBS storage**.

 ![Demo Video](https://raw.githubusercontent.com/vedanthv/data-engineering-portfolio/main/realtime-fleet-monitoring-analytics/telemetry_v3.gif)